david-knott/moderncompilerinjava/CURRENT.md

 # Diary

 ## 11 September 2020 ##
+Binder isn't quite right.
+There is a problem when a type is int or string.
+Enable renamer to see if happening.

+Bug with short form and long form argumennts combined.

+Added a new escaping visitor

 In Absyn.PrettyPrinter parenthese no longer stack for free. for example ((((((((((0)))))))))) is pretty printed as (0)